Building a ‘think-&-do’ tank for Cultural Devolution

 For the first time ever, regional leaders and communities will have a legislatively backed mandate to act in the interests of the creative, cultural and heritage life of their areas.

-The implications for the creative, cultural and heritage sectors and communities will be considerable.
+This represents one of the most significant shifts in cultural policy in a generation and implications for the creative, cultural and heritage sectors and local communities could be considerable.

-The change emanates from a national research, open policy development programme, engagement and advocacy drive led by Culture Commons and 20 partners throughout 2025-25 – The Future of Cultural Devolution in the UK.
+This important change stems from a national programme of research and open policy development led by Culture Commons and 30 partners throughout 2025-25 – The Future of Cultural Devolution in the UK.

-The opportunity now is to shape how the new powers are brought to life to support regional governance, investment and public policy.
+The opportunity on the table now is to help shape how the new competence for culture is brought to life to support regional governance, investment and public policy.

 We’re inviting a range of stakeholders from right across the creative, cultural and heritage ecosystem to join us: